Jon Peters

 Here is a short summary of the fusion and how it relates to human evolution.
 Also discussed is how an individual with this chromosomal number could reproduce and how that 46 number could become fixed in a small population and then spread.

 Lastly, some of you may be wondering how going from 48 to 46 chromosomes could have happened.
-It actually can occur in just two generations with inbreeding.
+It actually can occur in just two generations with inbreeding and later would spread throughout the population.
 A Punnett square at the end of this article shows how it probably happened.

 Conclusion